No9/logentries-dtrace/README.md

 # mkdir /home/admin/dtrace
 # mv node.d /home/admin/dtrace/node.d
 ```
-Edit the logkey in the .js file you wish to run.
+Create a log on logentries and add the logkey in the .js file you wish to run.
 You should now be able to run D-Trace Against Log Entries

 ```